 A tray is a thin plastic disc holder that allows a CD, DVD, Blu-ray or other disc to be inserted into the computer.
 In the first picture to the right, is an example of what the traditional CD-ROM tray looks like in a desktop computer.
 To eject this tray from the CD-ROM drive press the eject button on the front of the computer.
 To put the tray back into the computer just push the front of the CD-ROM tray and it will automatically go back into the CD-ROM drive.

 In the bottom image to the right, is an example of a laptop CD-ROM drive tray.
-Unlike the desktop CD-ROM tray, this tray can be a lot more flimsy because it's thinner and will also usually be missing the right portion of the tray.
+Unlike the desktop CD-ROM tray, this tray can be a lot more flimsy because it's thinner and is missing the right portion of the tray.
 Like the desktop CD-ROM tray, press the eject button to eject the tray and then push the tray back in to insert the tray back into the computer.

 Other types of CD-ROM

 - CD-ROM, DVD, or other disc tray not opening.